 - A variety of commercial products designed to reduce or block illegal file sharing

 Carnegie Mellon has implemented technical controls to monitor bandwidth consumption of user’s of the campus network.
 Technical controls also enforce a 10 GB/day bandwidth limit on each computer.
 If usage exceeds this limit a series of warning messages are sent to the registered user of the computer and if usage continues to exceed specified limits, the computer is suspended from the network.
-More information can be found at the following locations:
+More information can be found at the following location:

 Carnegie Mellon also has a program for accepting and responding to Digital Millennium Copyright Act (“DMCA”) notices.
 Upon receipt, each complaint is logged in an internal ticketing system and investigated by Computing Services for legitimacy and accuracy.
 If the complaint can be tied to a specific user, the user is notified.
 Depending on the nature of the claim, a user’s system may be suspended from the network for a period of time or until the infringing activity ceases.
 If necessary, Computing Services will remove any infringing material.
 A student whose computer is removed from the network as a result of a DMCA complaint can choose an initiate an appeal through Student Affairs.
 Additional information on the appeals process can be found in the student handbook.
-Additional information regarding the handling of DMCA notices by Computing Services can be found in the Copyright Violation Guidelines.
+Additional information regarding the handling of DMCA notices by Computing Services can be found in our DMCA process.

 In addition to the above controls, Carnegie Mellon continues to look for new approaches for stemming the unauthorized distribution of copyrighted materials.
 In 2008, Carnegie Mellon participated in a workshop on copyright infringement suppression technologies organized by the Common Solutions Group.
 This workshop focused on three major vendors in that market space: Audible Magic, Red Lambda and SafeMedia.
 The following is an excerpt from the report illustrating the findings of the workshop: